 While the CPP is designed to replace 25% of your lifetime income, it is not meant to be your sole pension.
 You would still need other sources of income for the lifestyle you want during your retirement years.

 Old Age Security (OAS) is another Government of Canada pension program that is available to seniors 65 or older who have legal Canadian status and meet the residency requirement.
 To get your pension payout, you must apply to Employment and Social Development Canada (ESDC).

 In addition to OAS, you may also qualify for additional benefits such as Guaranteed Income Supplement, Allowance, and Allowance for the Survivor.

 The payouts you get through OAS are not as high as CPP, but you would get both assuming you meet all the requirements.
-How much you get paid per month by OAS depends on how long you lived in Canada after you turned 18, your marital status, and level of income when retired.
-In 2018, the payouts per month were as follows:
+How much you get paid per month by OAS depends on how long you lived in Canada after you turned 18, your marital status, and your level of income when retired.
+In 2021, the maximum payouts per month were as follows:

 - Regardless of your marital status – $635.26

 - If you are a single, widowed or divorced pensioner – $948.82

 - If your spouse/common-law partner receives the full OAS pension – $571.15